R-Bowes/TradeStone/README.md

 ## Setup

 1. Create a Firebase project and copy its configuration.
-2. Edit `firebase-init.js` in the project root and replace the placeholder credentials with your own.
+2. Paste that configuration into `firebase-init.js` in the project root, replacing the sample values.
 3. Serve the static files using any web server (for example `npx serve .`) or open the HTML files directly in the browser.

 ## Usage